eylles/zram-service/readme.md

 ## why ?

-looked at other services and scripts for using zram and they were a mess to be honest
+Looked at other services and scripts for using zram and they were a mess to be honest

 ## usage

-the makefile should put the script in `/etc/init.d/zram` by default, after that a simple ```sudo update-rc.d zram defaults``` should be enough to activate it for the next boot
+The makefile should put the script in `/etc/init.d/zram` by default, after that a simple ```sudo update-rc.d zram defaults``` should be enough to activate it for the next boot

-the service script supports the start, stop, restart and status actions along the init, end, stat and force-restart aliases.
+The service script supports the start, stop, restart and status actions along the init, end, stat and force-restart aliases.